hande-qmc/hande/documentation/users_guide/manual.rst

     Set the number of beta loops.
 This is the number of times that the complete range of beta values will be looped over before the simulation finishes.
-**dmqmc_average_shift** *N*
-    Integer.

-    For the first *N* beta loops, the shift as a function of beta is stored.
-It is then averaged, and this average shift profile is used in all future beta loops.
-Using a constant shift profile for all beta loops will remove shift biases.
-Note that large fluctuations in the population may occur on many beta loops when using this option.
 **dmqmc_energy**
     Calculate the thermal expectation value of the Hamiltonian operator.